Marcelo Carrusca

-Marcelo Adrián Carrusca ([maɾˈselo aˈðɾjaŋ kaˈruska]; born 1 September 1983), is an Argentine-Australian former professional footballer who played as an attacking midfielder.
+Marcelo Adrián Carrusca ([maɾˈselo aˈðɾjaŋ kaˈruska]; born 1 September 1983), is an Argentine-Australian former professional footballer who played as an attacking midfielder, and is the current Head of Junior Development for Adelaide United.

 Born in La Plata, Carrusca started his professional career at Estudiantes de La Plata before moving to Turkish side Galatasaray in 2006.
 After spending a season on loan for Mexican club Cruz Azul, Carrusca returned to Estudiantes in 2009, playing one further season at the club and one on loan at Banfield.
 After one season with San Martín de San Juan, Carrusca moved to A-League club Adelaide United in 2012, where he played for five seasons.

 Carrusca has represented Argentina under-20, including in the victorious 2003 South American U-20 Championship team and the 2003 FIFA World Youth Championship.
 He obtained Australian citizenship in 2017.

 Club career

 Carrusca is a product of Estudiantes de La Plata's youth divisions.
 He made his first appearance for the club in 2001, and played 103 league games (12 goals) for the team until 2006.

 On 27 July 2006 he signed for Turkish club Galatasaray, opting for a five-year contract worth around €1.8 million.
 He played one year for the club, but on 25 July 2007 Galatasaray manager Karl Heinz Feldkamp reported officially that he did not wish to keep Carrusca on the team and asked the board to sell him in order to open space for a new foreign transfer.

 After lack of first team appearances in Galatasaray, he was loaned for one year to Mexican Primera División team Cruz Azul for 2008–09 football season.
 He then re-joined Estudiantes to play with the team during the 2009-10 Argentine Primera División season and the 2009 FIFA Club World Cup.

 On 8 July 2010, Carrusca joined Banfield on loan from Estudiantes to replace recently transferred left winger James Rodríguez.